- Using a mobile credit card reader is a great way for small businesses to make sales at events.

 If you'd prefer to process payments without a separate adapter, many services allow users to complete a transaction by manually entering credit card information into any internet-connected phone.
 But for the sake of convenience, lower fees and privacy, most small businesses should spring for a card reader add-on.

 Some services require the use of a mobile app.
 Downloading that app will allow you to properly use either an internet-connected mobile device or the mobile credit card reader.
 Each business is a little different with how it uses its payment gateway, so be sure to know what offering you're receiving.

 Most devices accept both debit cards and credit cards, but for the sake of clarity, it's not a bad idea to confirm with the company before purchasing the processor.
 Some customers may prefer to pay with a debit card, so it's helpful to ensure there aren't any added complications with using different card types.
 The process for paying may also be different with a debit card.
 Make sure you know the intricacies of each payment type to better understand the potential customer experience.

 Choosing the right service for your business is the most complicated part of the process.
 You'll have to include the startup costs, fees and compatibility in your business plan.

-The best services offer competitive transaction fees, a fast and free application process, and a high approval rate.
+The best credit card processing companies offer competitive transaction fees, a fast and free application process, and a high approval rate.
 Many of the leading services offer similar functionality, but fees and other costs vary widely.
 And some lack a few basic features, like the ability to capture a written signature or void transactions directly from your mobile device.